Mehul-Aneja/animal-memory-game/README.md

 * [x] Playback speeds up on each turn
 * [x] Computer picks a different pattern each time the game is played
 * [x] Player only loses after 3 mistakes (instead of on the first mistake)
-* [ ] Game button appearance change goes beyond color (e.g. add an image)
+* [x] Game button appearance change goes beyond color (e.g. add an image)
-* [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
+* [x] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
 * [ ] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app!
-Mistakes play a wrong indicator tone
-All boxes become green and glowy/happy when you win and red and hazy/sad when you lose button to choose easy or hard mode toggle:
-    button to control number of buttons
+* [x] Separate lost game message if you lost because you ran out of time All boxes become green and glowy/happy when you win and red and hazy/sad when you lose button to choose easy or hard mode toggle: button to control number of buttons